junzheyi/junzheyi.github.io/_pages/about.md

 I am a undergraduate student in [Huazhong University of Science and Technology](https://english.hust.edu.cn/), Currently I'm learning Anomaly Samples Generation Based on Diffusion Models and Object Detection.
+I am very fortunate to be advised by [Prof. Yu Zhou](https://faculty.hust.edu.cn/zhouyu9/zh_CN/index.htm) of HUST Robotics Vision Team from [School of Electronic Information and Communications](http://ei.hust.edu.cn/#), Huazhong University of Science and Technology.

 Education
 ======